 Best selfie drone

-DJI’s splendid new Spark is about half the weight of the Mavic and its body is much smaller.
-However, because its propeller arms don’t fold, it won’t fit in a jacket pocket like the folded Mavic will.
-But, hey, this titchy air-snap gizmo is still incredibly portable and probably the smartest selfie drone in existence right now, and available in five lush colours.
+DJI’s cute little Spark is smaller and lighter than its closest cousin, the Mavic Air.
+However, because its propeller arms don’t fold, it won’t fit in a jacket pocket like the folded Mavic Air will.
+Even so, this air-snap gizmo is still incredibly portable and probably the smartest selfie drone in existence right now, available in five lush colours.

 The Spark comes with front obstacle avoidance and is rock steady when flown indoors or out.
-Its camera shoots very acceptable 1080p video and 12-megapixel photos and is equipped with a two-axis mechanical stabilizer for relatively smooth video footage.
-The battery provides around 16 minutes of flight time, which can be considered good for a drone of this size.
+Its camera shoots very acceptable 1080p video and 12-megapixel photos and is equipped with a two-axis mechanical stabiliser for relatively smooth video footage.
+The battery provides around 16 minutes of flight time, which can be considered quite decent for a drone of this size.

 The Spark can be operated in three ways: using hand gestures, a mobile device or, for much greater range (up to 1.2 miles), a dedicated hand controller.
 While not designed for high-quality videography, it still shoots excellent footage.